+-/\/\

-CLRF PORTB ; Initialize PORTB by ; clearing output ; data latches CLRF LATB ; Alternate method ; to clear output
+CLRF PORTB ; Initialize PORTB by

+; clearing output

-; data latches CLRF LATB ; Alternate method ; to clear output
+; data latches

-CLRF LATB ; Alternate method ; to clear output
+CLRF LATB ; Alternate method

 ; to clear output

-· -

-3 3

 ; data latches

 MOVLW 0Fh ; Set RB<4:0> as

 MOVWF ADCON1 ; digital I/O pins

 ; (required if config bit

 ; PBADEN is set)

-MOVLW OCFh ; Value used to
+MOVLW 0CFh ; Value used to

 ; initialize data

 ; direction

 MOVWF TRISB ; Set RB<3:0> as inputs

 ; RB<5:4> as outputs

 ; RB<7:6> as inputs

+1

 Each of the PORTB pins has a weak internal pull-up.
-A single control bit can turn on all the pull-ups.
+A single control bit can turn on pull-ups for all digital input pins.
 This is performed by clearing bit, RBPU (INTCON2<7>).
-The weak pull-up is automatically turned off when the port pin is configured as an output.
+The weak pull-up is automatically turned off when the port pin is configured as a digital output or an analog input.
 The pull-ups are disabled on a Power-on Reset.